Yi Hocheol: Life

-Yi Hocheol was born on 15 March 1932 in Wonsan, Hamgyeongnam-do, and lived through the tragedy of the ideological conflict in Korea.
+Yi Hocheol was born on 15 March 1932 in Wonsan, then named Genzan and located in Kankyōnan Province under Japanese rule, and lived through the tragedy of the ideological conflict in Korea.
 His father refused to cooperate with Northern communists, so his family had their property confiscated, and were chased out of their hometown.
 During the war, Yi Hocheol was drafted into the North Korean army and sent to the front in the South.
 He eventually rejoined his family in his native town, but ultimately decided to move to South Korea by himself.
 A prolific writer as well as an activist, he participated in the pro-democracy movement against the dictatorial regime of President Park Chung-hee, and spent most of the 1970s in prison.
 In the 1980s, after the army general Chun Doo-hwan gained power through a coup d'état, Yi Hocheol continued to battle against the military dictatorship despite increasing government persecution, and became actively involved in organizations such as the Association of Writers for Literature of Freedom and Practice (Jayu silcheon munin hyeobuihoe).
 He died in September 2016 from a brain tumor at the age of 84.